 Our asset acquisition strategy focuses on acquiring a diversified portfolio of residential mortgage assets that balances the risk and reward opportunities our Manager observes in the marketplace.
 We have allocated a majority of our equity capital, on an unleveraged basis, to the acquisition of Excess MSRs.
-Upon completion of the IPO, we invested approximately \$99 million to acquire from Freedom Mortgage participation interests in two separate pools of Excess MSRs on FHA and VA mortgage loans with an aggregate unpaid principal balance ("UPB") of approximately \$20.7 billion.
-In addition to our Excess MSRs, we also acquired Agency RMBS on a leveraged basis as part of our initial portfolio and our longer term strategy.
-We invested primarily in Agency RMBS backed by whole pools of 30-year, 20-year and 15-year FRMs that offer, what we believe to be, favorable prepayment and duration characteristics.
-As the market for prime jumbo loans grows, we expect our portfolio to include this asset class as well.
-In addition, we may also invest opportunistically from time to time in other residential mortgage assets, including, among other asset classes, non-Agency RMBS.
+Upon completion of the IPO, we invested approximately \$99 million to acquire from Freedom Mortgage Corporation ("Freedom Mortgage") participation interests in two separate pools of Excess MSRs on FHA and VA mortgage loans with an aggregate UPB of approximately \$20.7 billion.
+In addition to our Excess MSRs, we also acquired RMBS on a leveraged basis as part of our initial portfolio and our longer term strategy.
+We invested primarily in RMBS backed by whole pools of 30-year, 20-year and 15-year Fixed Rate Mortgages ("FRMs") that offer, what we believe to be, favorable prepayment and duration characteristics.
+We expect to include non-Agency or "Private Label" RMBS as, in the Manager's judgment, conditions warrant.
+As the market for residential mortgage loans develops, we expect our portfolio to include this asset class, including jumbo mortgage loans, second lien loans and loans that are not "qualified mortgage" loans, as well.
+In addition, we may also invest opportunistically from time to time in other residential mortgage assets.